-Table II shows the total number of models created by the multi-objective GA and NSGA-II (during the six repeat experiments) for each of the applications studied.
-The second column contains the number of traces used during the inference process.
+Table II shows the total number of models created by the multi-objective GA and NSGA-II (during the 6 repeat experiments) for each of the applications studied.
 The table also includes a Reference Pareto Front (RPF) made up from all nondominated models found by either the multi-objective GA, NSGA-II or KLFA.